dezren39/FightGame/README.md

              ouput displayed of the game's status.
 It can be played with one or two players and is based around 5 moves: Evade, Parry, Punch, Stab, and Slash.
-Below is part of the digital documentation that I made in preparing to code the Fight Game program.
+Below is part of the digital documentation that I made in preparation to code the Fight Game program.

 ##  1. Nouns and Verbs